 Spanish verbs look bizarre because they can change in three places at once: the vowel in the stem (Stem Changes), the consonant at the end of the stem (Spelling Changes), and the ending:

 In this example, the vowel in the stem varies between e and i, and the consonant at the end of the stem varies between g and gu, and the ending is ir, o, imos, amos or ió.
 But although the result looks complicated, the underlying mechanisms are not difficult to understand.

 Some verbs - not all - change the vowel in their stem in certain persons and tenses.
 Knowing whether a verb is stem- changing or not is like knowing the gender of a noun - you have to learn it with the verb.
-About 80 of the 400 verbs in the Language Engine are stem-changing.
-The Language Engine identifies them by the StemChanging flag in its dictionary.
+About 80 of the 400 verbs in these materials are stem-changing.
+These materials identify them by the StemChanging flag in their dictionary.

 Stem-changing verbs each fall into one of a few patterns:

 o - ue: contar cuento 'tell' e - ie: cerrar cierro 'close' o - ue - u: dormir duermo durmió 'sleep' e - ie - i: sentir siento sintió 'feel' e - i - i: pedir pido pidió 'ask'

 Verbs with two different stem-vowels (those following the first two patterns above) belong to Conjugations One and Two.
 Verbs with three different stem-vowels belong only to Conjugation Three.

 For reasons deeply buried in phonetic theory, these materials

 call the first stem (the one with o or e)